 In addition, with bagua zhang you can lift an attacking man over your head and throw him on his back or on his face or head.
 There are also bagua chokes and joint-locks or chin na techniques as well as bagua grabbing techniques in which you seize your attacker's skin and try to rip it off his body.

 Bagua zhang also has a range of kicks both high and low, knee butts and stomping techniques and a full arsenal of traditional weapons.

-When facing multiple opponents, the bagua zhang fighter flows thorugh the group of attackers, constantly twisting, turning and changing direction.
-From a defensive point of view, this minimizes the need to block attacks, since you are a continuourly moving target that is no longer at the original location when the blow arrives.
+When facing multiple opponents, the bagua zhang fighter flows through the group of attackers, constantly twisting, turning and changing direction.
+From a defensive point of view, this minimizes the need to block attacks, since you are a continuously moving target that is no longer at the original location when the blow arrives.

 In bagua zhang, the cultivation of energy and the fighting applications are based on two distinctively different practice methods.
 The first bagua zhang method taught by the founder, Dong Hai Chuan, involves Bagua Circle Walking techniques exclusively, and is referred to as the Pre-birth method (or hsien tien in Chinese).

 The simple act of Bagua Circle Walking creates a vortex that allows the practitioner to amplify, mix and control the natural energies that keep coming up from the earth and down from above.
 The twisting actions of bagua zhang create spirals of these energies according to the will of the practitioner.